List of DC Comics characters: B: Bolphunga

-Bolphunga is an extraterrestrial bounty hunter in the DC Universe.
+Bolphunga the Unrelenting is an extraterrestrial bounty hunter in the DC Universe.

 The character, created by Alan Moore and Dave Gibbons, first appeared in Green Lantern (vol. 2) #188 (May 1985).

 Bolphunga has a love of destruction and plots to make a name for himself by challenging the most feared and mysterious beings in creation, fixating on Green Lanterns.
 This has led to his defeat by Mogo, Kilowog, and Guy Gardner.

 Bolphunga in other media

 Bolphunga appears in Green Lantern: Emerald Knights, voiced by Roddy Piper.